 Utility Review Final Report

-An independent utility review and assessment was completed earlier this year on all CVRD operated sewer and water systems.
+An independent utility review and assessment was completed in 2017 on all CVRD operated sewer and water systems.
 The CVRD worked with INNOVA Strategy Group to review the operation, maintenance and long-term planning of the water and sewer systems.

 Four key focuses were identified from the review: